Developer Program Policies

 We remove content that recruits, fundraises, or promotes violence on behalf of extremist groups defined by the US State Department and other international organizations.
 Violent extremism is defined as the use of violence and intimidation in the pursuit of political aims or goals outside of societal norms.

-We do not allow products which deceive or mislead users, including in the content, title, description, or screenshots.
+We do not allow products that deceive or mislead users, including in the content, title, description, or screenshots.

 Don't misrepresent the functionality of your product or include non-obvious functionality that doesn't serve the primary purpose of the product.
 Descriptions of your product must directly state the functionality so that users have a clear understanding of the product they are adding.
 For example, products should not contain:

-- Claimed functionalities which are not possible to implement (e.g. "Who has viewed your IG account")
+Claimed functionalities that are not possible to implement (e.g. "Who has viewed your social media account") or which are not directly provided by the extension (e.g. file converters which only link to other file conversion services)

-- Developer or product names which misrepresent their current status or performance on the Chrome Web Store (e.g. "Editor's Choice" or "Number One")
+Any metadata that misrepresents the extension's or developer's current status or performance on the Chrome Web Store (e.g. "Editor's Choice" or "Number One").

 - Religious or political content